moby/moby/docs/sources/userguide/trust.md

  This means the trust server will need to be configured to know about other trust servers and which namespace those trust servers are responsible for.

-#### Top Level Namespaces
-The top level namespace will not only be important for determining whether a X509 certificate has authority, but to categorize elements in the namespace.
-For example keys and users have a specific relationship where users delegate to keys.
-By proving ownership of a key, a delegation can give access to user.
-However delegations should never go in the reverse direction, in which case a key delegates to a user, giving that user access to anyone who delegates to that key.
-Since keys should never be the subject of a grant, no certificate should have authority over keys, meaning keys are in a separate top level namespace.
-The keys top level namespace will be “/keys”, while users will be under a separate top level namespace such as “/object” or “/docker”.
-The same could be true of emails which are granted authority through ownership of a DNS domain, not by the x509 certificate.

 #### Caching
-Statements may be cached to disk and reloaded until the statement is expired.
+Grants may be cached to disk and reloaded until the statement is expired.
-After expiration the statement may still be used while offline, but once online should requery to get an updated statement which may account for any revocations.
+After expiration the statement may still be used while offline, but once online should requery to get any revocations.
 The caching/requerying interval will balance security and performance.

 #### Chain of Trust
-Statements returned by the trust server will be signed by a leaf certificate in an x509 chain.
+Grants generated by the trust server will be signed by a leaf certificate in an x509 chain.
 All intermediate certificates will be listed in the “x5c” section of the JSON web signature to allow chaining to the root.
 The libtrust client will need to have the x509 root certificate to verify statements.
-Once a statement has been received it may be cached or exported/imported since it will remain verifiable up until the statement expires.
+Grants may be cached or exported/imported and remain verifiable against the chain of trust.

 #### Backends
-The trust server should have a pluggable interface to the graph data source.
+The trust server should have a pluggable interface to the graph datastore.
-The implementation of the graph queries is up to implementation of the interface.
+The implementation of the graph queries and updates are up to implementation of the interface.
 The query to the backend is expected to be pre-authorized, no credentials will be provided to plugins.
+The credential store to check username and password will also be pluggable and have an interface separate from the graph datastore.

 #### Backend Interface
-The backend interface will be communicated over libchan using a job model and libchan objects as returned values.
+The backend interface will be communicated over libchan using libchan supported objects as returned values.
 Using libchan will allow the interface to be pluggable either in process or by a subprocess/container.

 ### Concerns